 - Diversification has paid off with the bank having 30% of assets and 19% of profits from outside Kenya.
 While 77% of Diamond Trust’s $61 million after-tax profit is from Kenya, the Tanzania and Uganda operations contributed about $7 million each of profit with Burundi trailing at ~$150,000

 - They have extended traditional banking services in the mobile and card age by having M-Pesa at all their ATM machines.
-They also issues prepaid cards for NationHela, NakumattGlobal and MiCard and handle remittances/money transfer for WesternUnion, MoneyGram and XpressMoney
+They also issue prepaid cards for NationHela, NakumattGlobal and MiCard and handle remittances/money transfer for WesternUnion, MoneyGram and XpressMoney